The Best Yoga in Paris

 Yoga in Paris is a booming enterprise these days.
 Recently the clothing shop Yoga Concept opened its doors in the Marais, offering the perfect venue for visitors to get educated, expert advice on where to pursue their yoga practice in France.
 The owner, Pam, is a real insider and will point you to studios, workshops and events that are simply not to be missed when searching out yoga in Paris.

 After one visit, she sent me off to the Grand Palais, where an übercool yoga teacher, Mika, and his DJ partner, Marco, were giving classes under the turn-of-the-century glass-and-steel Nef.
 It was an outstanding yoga class: physical, serious and fun.
 And the even better news is that they now offer Yogalab classes in the funky 19th Arrondissement, near the Parc des Buttes Chaumont, for a young, hip yoga practice that will have you leaving on an upbeat.

-Editor’s note: Another way to lose those holiday pounds is by buying our brand-new Paris sightseeing and shopping iPhone app.
-This basket of five tours will have you walking all over the city, shedding pounds while seeing the sites and checking out loads of unique boutiques.
+: Another way to lose those holiday pounds is by buying our brand-new Paris sightseeing and shopping iPhone app.
+This basket of five trips will have you walking all over the city, shedding pounds while seeing the sites and checking out loads of unique boutiques.